valtix-security/terraform-provider-valtix/docs/resources/gateway.md

 ## Gateway Tags
 Gateway tags define a map of Tags that will apply to each Gateway instance when instantiated

-### To add a list of custom Tags to the Gateway instances
+### To add a map of custom Tags to the Gateway instances
 ```hcl
 tags = {
   tag1 = "value1"